Image in modal.

 The Boys Town Spirit Hall (3 & 4) is enclosed in both clear and textured glass.
 Photos © Michael Robinson

 As with the entry mural, a particular focus for the design was the integration of art and the engagement of students in its creation.
-Examples include the three-dimensional installations of student-painted butterflies, also created in collaboration with the artist Watie White, and tile patterns that originated as student-group endeavors.
+Examples include the three-dimensional installations of student-painted butterflies, also created in collaboration with Watie White, and tile patterns that originated as student-group endeavors.
 The art projects offer “the ability for students to see themselves within the facility,” Schutte says.
 As “stories of coming together to help each other and to create something beautiful,” she adds, they epitomize Boys Town’s mission.

 Boys Town.